WATCH a short video about the Draper Hills Summer Fellows Program

 For three weeks during the summer, fellows participate in academic seminars that expose them to the theory and practice of democracy, development, and the rule of law.
 Delivered by leading Stanford faculty from across the Freeman Spogli Institute for International Affairs, the Stanford Law School, the Graduate School of Business, and the departments of economics and political science, these seminars allow emerging leaders to explore new institutional models and frameworks to enhance their ability to promote democratic change in their home countries.

 Guest speakers from private foundations, think tanks, government, and the justice system provide a practitioners viewpoint on such pressing issues in the field.
-Past program speakers have included: Associate Justice of the Supreme Court of California- the Honorable Tino Cuéllar; Carl Gershman, president of the National Endowment for Democracy; and Eric Schmidt, executive chairman of Google.
+Past program speakers have included: Associate Justice of the Supreme Court of California- the Honorable Tino Cuéllar; Carl Gershman, president of the National Endowment for Democracy; and Eric Schmidt, former executive chairman of Google.
 Summer Fellows also visit Silicon Valley technology firms such as Facebook, Google and Twitter to explore how technology tools and social media platforms are interacting with democracy.

 A small travel fund is available for fellows who under no circumstances can support their travel or need to apply for a partial subsidy.
 Priority for accessing the travel fund will be given based on need, and destinations from which airline fares to California are exorbitant.

 Stanford asks all applicants to be prepared to contribute towards the cost of their participation in the fellowship, if they are selected.
 Typically this comes in the form of a fellow covering round-trip airfare to the Program.
-Stanford will pay for accommodations, meals, and transportation costs during the duration of the Program.
+Stanford will pay for accommodations, most meals, and transportation costs during the duration of the Program.
 In the past, some fellows have asked their employers to subsidize their travel to Stanford based on the benefits that the training will contribute towards their professional and organizational advancement.
 They may also choose to fundraise for these costs after selection decisions are issued in the spring.

 - Program Curriculum